The activities at this stage must be carefully managed to support the Principles of Procurement.

 (ii) usage costs such as energy consumption and other resources;

-iv)end of life costs, such as collection and recycling costs; and
+iv)end of life costs, such as collection and recycling costs

 (b) external environmental costs linked to the product or service during its life cycle.
 This is only included if the monetary value of these costs can be calculated and verified.
-This may include the cost of emissions of greenhouse or other pollutant emissions, other climate change mitigation costs.
+This may include the cost of emissions of greenhouse or other pollutants and/or other climate change mitigation costs.

 Lifecycle Impact Mapping: Focuses on social and environmental impact rather than cost.

 Life-cycle impact mapping helps you identify and assess impacts.
 For example, you may focus attention on the disposal phase before beginning the procurement.
 This then allows you to build end-of-life management requirements into performance clauses and internal management procedures.

 Please note: Life-cycle impact mapping can be used alongside life-cycle costing as part of the procurement process.